Want to know an overlooked truth about SEO for small businesses in Perth?

 Security is a big issue online.
 Some high profile “hacks” for various websites or online platforms has made people wary of having their information stolen.

 Now imagine you’re visiting a website, and you get a warning from your browser that the website is not secure.
 Would you stay on the site or even make a purchase?
 Or would you leave?
 That’s a big reason why Google uses HTTPS as a ranking factor.

 Having an HTTPS website will prevent those warnings from being shown to your customers.
 As a small business, you know how important every single customer is.
 Use an HTTPS website, so you don’t lose people who are worried about their online security.

 Optimize your website pages

 The next category in this checklist is to optimize the content on each of your pages.
 Here’s how you can optimize them for your small business’ website:

-16. Find a main keyword to target
+Find the main keyword to target

-Each page on your site should target a main keyword.
+Each page on your site should target the main keyword.
 A keyword is a search term that people use when they search for something on Google.
 It can be something short like “running shoes” or something more complicated like “how to optimize my small business website for SEO”.

 To find good keywords, there are a few methods you can use:

 - Focus on the names of the key products and services your business sells